 Learning Download: How to Grow Bee Balm

-Fertilizer: Prior to planting bee balm, add 1 inch of compost to the site in which the seeds will be planted.
+Prior to planting bee balm, add 1 inch of compost to the site in which the seeds will be planted.
 Work the compost into the soil.
 Since bee balm is a perennial, it returns each year.
 Fertilize the plant once a year in the early spring with a 10-10-10 fertilizer.
+Sprinkle the fertilizer on the surface of the soil covering the plant’s roots.